woocommerce/woocommerce/plugins/woocommerce-blocks/docs/designers/theming/all-products-and-filters.md

 ## Price slider accent color

-The Filter Products by Price block includes a price slider which uses an accent color to show the selected range.
+The Filter by Price block includes a price slider which uses an accent color to show the selected range.

 ![Price filter screenshot](https://user-images.githubusercontent.com/3616980/96570001-2053f900-12ca-11eb-8a75-8a54f243bda3.png)